decreace in guest nights from August 2019 to August 2020

 Division for Business Cycle Statistics

-Count and municipalities, where several have been merged in order to publish figures.
+Counties and municipalities, where several have been merged to publish figures.

 Monthly.
 Published 4-5 weeks after the end of the month.